Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war

 On Sunday, Hungarians will also vote in a referendum on sexual orientation workshops in schools - a vote rights groups have condemned, saying it fuels prejudice against LGBTQ people.

-(Reporting by Krisztina Than; Additional reporting by Krisztina Fenyo; Editing by Hugh Lawson)
+(Reporting by Krisztina Than; Additional reporting by Krisztina Fenyo; Editing by Hugh Lawson, Kirsten Donovan)